safebear/qatestexercise/README.md

-# CRUD TEST CASES: Online Database
+# Online Computer Database: CRUD Test Cases

 This readme is split into the following sections: